CoenHoningh/Complex-Systems/README.md

+# The inleveren directory contains all final code/data used for the project with documentation, the notebooks in the root directory are unused and unmaintained and left for archiving purposes.

 This project contains five ipython notebook files simulating the Gray-Scott reaction diffusion model.
 Each file contains the code to run the simulation.

 Contributors: